 Christmas 1961

-December 1961 brought a packed gigging schedule.
-Christmas boiled dow to to a single day off for turkey and flopping on the sofa in paper hats.
+The gigging schedule for December 1961 was the busiest yet.
+The Beatles had a single day off for turkey and flopping on the sofa in paper hats.

-On December 9th The Beatles signed contracts appointing Brian Epstein as their new manager.
-Epstein then gave each a pointed Christmas gift — a travel alarm clock.
+Weeks later, Epstein gave each of them a pointed Christmas gift — a travel alarm clock.
 Attached was a business card with the message: ‘My little bit to get you all on time.’

 On December 27, the coldest night in a decade, The Cavern held a Beatles Christmas Party.
 It got off to a rocky start when Pete Best phoned in sick.
 Who could stand in on the sticks?
 Well, there was their new pal from Hamburg, who happened to have a night off from Hurricane duties.

-The gig went so well that George wanted to make the change in line up permanent.
-But Ringo was about to go abroad again so this was not practical.
+The gig went so well that George wanted to make the change in the lineup permanent.
+But Ringo was about to go abroad again, so this was not practical.
 Pete would remain precariously on his drum stool for another eight months.